brofegroy/WordBlitz/README.md

 7. Merge Master into your branch.(since this is a small scale project)
 8. Send a pull request to merge your branch into main.

-- avoid editing files not marked by you within ~README/TODO.md to reduce merge conflicts.
+- avoid editing files not marked by you within [~README/TODO.md](https://github.com/brofegroy/WordBlitz/blob/master/~README/TODO.md#currently-editing) to reduce merge conflicts.

-### if you have anymore questions, feel free to contact the owner of this repo.
+## If you have anymore questions, feel free to contact the owner of this repo.
 Happy Coding!